canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 By default, a project without an open source licence applied to it would only be released under the Crown Copyright.

+> Note: the open source licence itself can be applied in the source code directly but it is highly recommended to put it in a separate `LICENCE` file at the root of your project directory.

-Additionally, the following are highly recommended as best practice:
+Additionally, the following are recommended as best practice:

-- a `README.md` file providing bilingual information about the project, how to use it and general documentation.
+- a `README.md` file providing information about the project, how to use it and general documentation.
+  - It is also recommended that this file be bilingual to increase use and contribution to the project.
 - a `CONTRIBUTING.md` file explaining how to contribute to the project.
 - a `SECURITY.md` file explaining security policy as well as procedures for reporting security vulnerabilities.
+- a `CODE_OF_CONDUCT.md` file explaining the values and ethics for the public sector employees and for the project.

 Examples of these files are available in the [Template Repository](https://github.com/canada-ca/template-gabarit).